 Things can get overwhelming pretty quickly if you don’t know how to go about claiming your refund.
-Below we’ve outlined the steps to help you protect your FBA store from overcharges and unpaid reimbursements.
+Below we’ve outlined the possible avenues you can take to help you protect your FBA store from overcharges and unpaid reimbursements.

 This is great in theory.
 But considering the huge volume of transactions Amazon handles every day, it could be months before they could take action on it.
 By then you would have suffered a tremendous amount of profit loss.